Unpackerr/unpackerr/README.md

 Deluge downloads them.
 I just didn't care for any of them, so I wrote my own.
 I wanted a small single-binary with reasonable logging that can extract downloaded archives and clean up the mess after they've been imported.
 Why a separate binary instead of a Deluge plugin?
-Because I like Go more than Python and I wanted a fun project to work on over a weekend.
-At this point though, I'm weeks and weeks in.
+Because I like Go more than Python, but I do love Python!

 ## Installation